How Long Does It Take to Settle a Personal Injury Case After the Doctor Releases You?

 Your medical bills and records are at this point, the most important variable that the insurance companies will use to determine the value of your case.

-Your attorney cannot ask for compensation for you injuries without first obtaining your medical bills and records as proof that you truly did obtain injuries at the time of the accident.
+Your attorney cannot ask for compensation for your injuries without first obtaining your medical bills and records as proof that you truly did obtain injuries at the time of the accident.

 The length of time it takes to receive your records will depend upon the speed in which the various providers and billing agencies respond to the request.

-Gathering official records takes times, and as we said, your attorney is often at the liberty of the providers and billing agencies, and will only be able to speed things along so much.
+Gathering official records takes time, and as we said, your attorney is often at the liberty of the providers and billing agencies, and will only be able to speed things along so much.

 Waiting for the Insurance Companies Response